-The people of SCI are aligned around core values that inspire our behavior as individuals and as an organization.
+The Board, management and employees of the Company are aligned around core values that inspire our behavior as individuals and as an organization.
 These include, but are not limited to integrity, honoring our commitments, never compromising our ethics, building trust through collaboration, compassion, and innovation.

-Our strong tone at the top begins with our Board of Directors, chaired by Ms. Laura Shunk, and Mr. Jeremiah Young, President and Chief Executive Officer.
+Our strong leadership includes our Board of Directors, chaired by Ms. Laura Shunk, and our President and Chief Executive Officer, Mr. Jeremiah Young.
 The Board of Directors and executive management are focused on advancing openness, honesty, fairness, and integrity.
 We provide all employees competitive compensation and flexible work schedules to allow for a healthy work-life balance.
-We provide training in job related education including IT security measures, and also personal finance management from outside sources.
+We provide training in job related education including IT security measures and also make available personal finance management training from outside sources.
 We provide tools and support to do their job such as coaching and guidance.
+We have a Learning Management System for the administration, documentation, tracking, reporting, automation and delivery of educational courses, training programs and materials.
 We believe communication is extremely important, especially listening to each other.
-In addition to daily contact, we hold monthly safety meetings.
-We also have quarterly lunch meetings where current company events are shared, and we identify opportunities for future development and align employee desires with company needs.
+In addition to daily contact, we hold lunch meetings where current Company events are shared, and we identify opportunities for future development and align employee desires with Company needs.
 We attempt to synchronize work, workforce, and workplace.
 We provide employees with paid time off to volunteer in local communities.
 We have never experienced a work stoppage and consider our relations with all employees to be good.
 We are committed to continue providing an open and accountable workplace where employees feel empowered to speak up and raise issues.
-With this in mind, we provide multiple channels to speak up, ask for guidance, and report concerns
+With this in mind, we provide multiple channels to speak up, ask for guidance, and report concerns.